 The cliffs between Black Rock and Saltdean

-The Undercliff Walk behind the Marina has now been reopened and the Undercliff Walk is accessible all the way to Saltdean.
+The Undercliff Walk is currently open throughout its 5km length, all the way to Saltdean.

 The cliffs east of the Marina